How to Reach Millennials on Social Media

 In other words, if your target customers include millennials, you should be using social media to market now – so let’s get to it.

-How to Reach Millennials with Social Media Marketing: 7 Practical Strategies
+How to Reach Millennials on Social Media: 7 Proven Strategies

 Whether or not social media marketing is effective isn’t the question.
 Instead, the question is what are the best social media marketing strategies for reaching and influencing millennials?